William Harris, 6th Earl of Malmesbury

-William James Harris, 6th Earl of Malmesbury TD (18 November 1907 – 11 November 2000), styled Viscount FitzHarris until 1950, was a British peer.
+William James Harris, 6th Earl of Malmesbury TD KStJ DL JP (18 November 1907 – 11 November 2000), styled Viscount FitzHarris until 1950, was a British peer.

 The son of James Harris, 5th Earl of Malmesbury, Harris was educated at Eton and Trinity College, Cambridge and, as a surveyor, joined and served in the Royal Hampshire Regiment.
 After leaving the army, he served in a variety of positions, all of which involved forestry, agriculture, or surveying work.
 He succeeded his father in the earldom in 1950.
+He was Deputy Lieutenant of Hampshire in 1957.
 In 1973 he became Lord Lieutenant of Hampshire, a position he held until 1982.
 From 1966 to 1974 he was Official Verderer of the New Forest.

+He was awarded the Territorial Decoration in 1944.
+He was appointed a Knight of the Order of Saint John in 1973.

+He sat in the House of Lords as a Conservative Party peer from 9 May 1951 to 11 November 1999.

 The family seat was Greywell Hill House, near Farnham in Hampshire.